MooersLab/EasyPyMOL/README.md

 * Windows 8 32 bit  running PyMOL 1.7.6.2 and PyMOL 1.7.6.6.
 * Mac OSX 10.10.5 64 bit running PyMOL 1.5.0.5, 1.7.6.6 (via MacPorts), 1.8.0.5, and 1.8.2.0.

-We tried to make the code backward compatible to PyMOL 1.5.
-We do not guarantee that this code works with earlier versions of PyMOL.
-Nor do we guarantee that the code will not fail in future versions of PyMOL.
-In PyMOL version 1.6, there were several changes that reduced the backward compatibility.
-We also do not guarantee that the code will work if you install the code in a location that is different from that described below.
+We tried to make the code backward compatible with PyMOL 1.5.
+However, we do not guarantee that this code works with earlier versions of PyMOL or that it will not fail in future versions.
+Several changes in PyMOL version 1.6 reduced the backward compatibility.
+We also do not guarantee that the code will work if you install it in a location other than that described below.

 ### Instructions

 #### Quick start instructions for beginning users of Github

-Click on image immediately below to watch 1 minute video or read on.
+Click on the image immediately below to watch 1-minute video or read on.

 [![ScreenShot](http://i3.ytimg.com/vi/GnRtEhGvPBQ/hqdefault.jpg)](https://www.youtube.com/watch?v=XRsAaKq4afs)

-Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
+Copy the script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste it into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
 Save the file to your home directory (e.g., /Users/username or /home/username or C:\Users\username).
 Start PyMOL.
 Check that PyMOL's current directory is the home directory by entering `pwd` on the command line in PyMOL.
-Check for presence of roundview.py by entering  `ls *.py` on the command line in PyMOL.
+Check for the presence of roundview.py by entering  `ls *.py` on the command line in PyMOL.

-Note that the scripts were developed on a Mac and most have utf-8 encoding instead of ascii encoding as expected on Windows.
-A second set of script files were opened in Sublime Text and saved with Western encoding for Windows and with the filename modified with Windows appended.
+Note that the scripts were developed on a Mac, and most have UTF-8 encoding instead of ASCII encoding, as expected on Windows.
+A second set of script files was opened in Sublime Text and saved with Western encoding for Windows, with the filename modified with Windows appended.
 The line below in the scripts for Mac and Linux instructs the Python interpreter to read the file with utf-8 encoding.
   #-*- coding: utf-8 -*-